EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 German

-The EU is planning extensive changes to its central sustainability regulation with the so-called "Omnibus-I" package: namely the Corporate Sustainability Reporting Directive (CSRD), the EU Supply Chain Directive (Corporate Sustainability Due Diligence Directive, "CSDDD"), and the EU taxonomy.
+The EU is planning extensive changes to its central sustainability regulation with the so-called "Omnibus-I" package: including the Corporate Sustainability Reporting Directive (CSRD), the EU Supply Chain Directive (Corporate Sustainability Due Diligence Directive, "CSDDD") and the EU Taxonomy.

-The goal of the initiative is to relieve small and medium-sized enterprises (SMEs) - through reduced reporting obligations, simplified standards, and extended deadlines.
+The aim of the initiative is to ease the burden on small and medium-sized enterprises (SMEs) – through reduced reporting obligations, simplified standards, and extended deadlines.

-However, the package carries not only opportunities but also legal uncertainties.
-A close look is worthwhile - especially for internationally active mid-sized companies.
+However, the package presents not only opportunities but also legal uncertainties.
+A closer look is worthwhile – especially for internationally active medium-sized companies.

 1. Background and Objectives

-With the "Omnibus-I" package, the EU is responding to criticism from businesses: The regulatory burden for CSRD-, CSDDD-, and taxonomy-compliant sustainability reporting is too high, fragmented, and overcomplex.
-The goal is a reduction of bureaucracy by up to 25%, for SMEs even up to 35% - without abandoning the strategic objectives of sustainability.
+With the "Omnibus-I" package, the EU is responding to criticism from business: The regulatory burden for CSRD-, CSDDD-, and taxonomy-compliant sustainability reporting is said to be too high, fragmented, and overly complex.
+The goal is to reduce bureaucracy by up to 25%, and for SMEs even by 35% – without abandoning the strategic objectives of sustainability.

 2.1 CSRD – Changes in Sustainability Reporting

-Postponement of the start of the reporting obligation for companies that currently still fall within the scope of the CSRD and would be required to report from 2026 or 2027, by two years.
+Postponement of the start of the reporting obligation for companies still within the scope of the CSRD and scheduled to report by 2026 or 2027, by two years.

 In detail:

-Large capital market-oriented companies that were already required to report under the Non-Financial Reporting Directive (NFRD) ("Wave 1"): Reporting obligation for fiscal years from 1 January 2024 remains unchanged.
+Large listed companies that were already required to report under the Non-Financial Reporting Directive (NFRD) ("Wave 1"): Reporting obligation for fiscal years from January 1, 2024 remains unchanged.

-Applicability of the CSRD in the future only to companies with
+The applicability of the CSRD will in future only apply to companies with

 more than 1,000 employees and

-more than EUR 50 million turnover or more than EUR 25 million balance sheet total
+more than EUR 50 million in revenue or more than EUR 25 million in total assets

-Objective: Up to 80% of the previously affected companies should be removed from the scope of the CSRD.
+Objective: Up to 80% of companies previously affected are to be excluded from the scope of the CSRD.

 "Quick Fix" for "Wave 1" Companies

-Companies already required to report since 2024 may continue to claim certain reliefs under the European Sustainability Reporting Standards (ESRS) until 2026.
+Companies already subject to reporting obligations since 2024 may continue to benefit from certain reliefs in the European Sustainability Reporting Standards (ESRS) until 2026.

-The number of data points is to be reduced by up to 70%, sector-specific standards are to be eliminated, and the materiality principle strengthened.
+The number of data points should be reduced by up to 70%, sector-specific standards should be omitted, and the principle of materiality should be strengthened.
 Final drafts are expected by the end of October 2025.

-Reporting companies may only request information from non-reporting SMEs (companies with ≤1,000 employees) according to the voluntary reporting standard "Voluntary Sustainability Reporting Standard for non-listed SME" (VSME) in the future.
+Reporting companies may soon only request information from non-reporting SMEs (companies with ≤1,000 employees) according to the voluntary reporting standard "Voluntary Sustainability Reporting Standard for non-listed SME" (VSME).

-Objective: To contain the so-called "Trickle-Down Effect", i.e., to curb the passing on of requirements for sustainability reporting by large reporting companies to their smaller, non-reporting suppliers and business partners.
+Objective: To contain the so-called "Trickle-Down Effect", that is, the passing on of requirements for sustainability reporting by large reporting companies to their smaller, non-reporting suppliers and business partners.

-Postponement of the start of application by one year - first application from 26 July 2028.
+Postponement of the start of application by one year – first-time application from July 26, 2028.

 Focus on Direct (Tier-1) Business Partners

-Companies will only have to focus on direct business partners in the future.
-Indirect partners are only to be checked on a case-by-case basis - for example, in the event of plausible indications of violations.
-This corresponds substantively to Section 9 para.
+Companies will only need to focus on direct business partners moving forward.
+Indirect partners are only to be checked on an ad hoc basis – e.g., when there are plausible indications of violations.
+This corresponds in substance to Section 9 para.
 3 LkSG.

-The obligation to compulsorily terminate business relationships is deleted.
-Instead, the suspension of the relationship and the attempt at joint problem-solving is sufficient.
+The obligation to mandatorily terminate business relationships is removed.
+Instead, suspension of the relationship and the attempt at joint problem-solving will suffice.

 Extended Monitoring Intervals

-Monitoring the adequacy and effectiveness of risk analysis, prevention, and remediation measures no longer has to take place annually; in the future, a review at least every five years is sufficient, supplemented by ad-hoc checks in case of indications of new risks or control weaknesses.
+The monitoring of the appropriateness and effectiveness of risk analysis, prevention, and remedial measures no longer needs to be performed annually; in the future, a review at least every five years will suffice, supplemented by ad hoc audits if there is evidence of new risks or control weaknesses.

-The originally planned EU-wide civil liability (Art.
+The originally envisaged EU-wide civil liability (Art.
 29 CSDDD) is abolished.
-Companies will only be liable under national law.
-This creates room for different liability levels in the member states and new legal uncertainties.
+Companies are to be liable only under national law.
+This creates room for varying levels of liability in member states and new legal uncertainties.

 2.3 EU Taxonomy – Streamlining and Reduction